#4566

 Armor of training: has no AC, but gives you a small multiplier to your experience point gains (and possibly skill point gains) whenever you are wearing it.

-FIQhack has added this, but as an object property rather than a new object.
+This could also exist as an object property rather than a new object.

 Potion of training: gives you a temporary multiplier to your experience point gains (lasts for the next N monsters, not the next N turns).
 Might also give you a temporary multiplier to skill training point gains.